pattheman344/custom-shell/README.md

 # custom-shell
 This is my attempt at making a unix shell in C from scratch, very simple.
-I made this an ongoing personal project of mine so that I am able to understand Unix process management a bit more.
+I made this as an ongoing personal project of mine so that I am able to understand Unix process management a bit more.
 ____
 ### features:
 - built in commands (cd, exit)